Jiayu Zhou

 Email: [Turn on javascirpt to check the link]

-Short Biography Jiayu Zhou is an associate professor at Department of Computer Science and Engineering, Michigan State University.
-Before joining MSU, Jiayu was a staff research scientist at Samsung Research America.
+Short Biography Jiayu Zhou is a tenured associate professor at School of Information, University of Michigan (UMSI).
+Before joining UMSI, Jiayu was a professor of computer science at Michigan State University.
 Jiayu received his Ph.D. degree in computer science at Arizona State University in 2014.
-Jiayu has a broad research interest in large-scale machine learning and data mining, and biomedical informatics.
+Jiayu has a broad research interest in large-scale machine learning, generative AI, AI+Health and broad AI+X (integrating AI with application domains denoted by "X" to enhance, innovate, or transform the domain).

-To Prospective Students: ILLIDAN Lab is always looking for motivated Ph.D. students and post-doctoral researchers on machine learning research [both Fall and Spring].
-Check our whitepaper for details of research, life at ILLIDAN lab.
-Interested candidates please email your CV and transcripts.
+To Prospective Students: ILLIDAN Lab is always looking for motivated Ph.D. students and post-doctoral researchers on machine learning research and AI+X. Interested candidates please email your CV and transcripts.
 Note: I may not be able to reply and confirm every application email, but you will be notified for an interview if you are shortlisted.

 Research Highlights